nicholaswmin/automap/README.md

 #### Save

-- Each found list is decomposed into a single Redis `HSET` command.
+- Each list is decomposed into a single Redis `HSET` command.
 - All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.